About The Ride

 Let us take you on an epic adventure from the red dirt of the Goldfields to the gardens of Perth’s iconic Mundaring Weir.
 Over five unforgettable days you will trace the golden pipeline which has been delivering fresh water to Kalgoorlie for over a century.
 More than just a mountain bike ride, the Pipeline Challenge proudly raises awareness and money for West Australian charity Youth Futures who have been supporting at-risk young people for three decades.

-The 2018 Pipeline Challenge will be held from Saturday 5th to Wednesday 9th May.
+The 2019 Pipeline Challenge will be held in May, most likely from Saturday 4th to Wednesday 8th May.
+We are just working to confirm these dates and will update you soon.
 The event is held in Autumn to take advantage of the great mountain biking weather Western Australia offers at this time.
 A monthly average temperature of 20-22 degrees and 7 days of light rain across the region sounds like perfect mountain biking weather to us.

 The beauty of the Pipeline Challenge is that it is suitable for everyone.
 Whether you’re a group of friends looking for a socially competitive race or a novice just in it for a challenge, we’ve got you covered.
 We’ve had children as young as nine join us on the Pipeline Challenge- they can ride as part of a team on the easier sections and enjoy the experience.

-As a charity, Youth Futures is able to offer participants a free registration when they make the following donation during the registration process:
+Each participant will receive a free registration when they make the following donation to Youth Futures during the registration process.